 More information on my current research projects is available here.

-Forthcoming.
+2018.
 “Scaffolding Assignments and Activities for Undergraduate Research Methods.”
 Journal of Political Science Education. (with Florian Justwan)

-Forthcoming.
+2017.
 “International Adjudication and Public Opinion in Territorial Disputes: Evidence from a Survey Experiment using Amazon Mechanical Turk.”
 Peace Economics, Peace Science, and Public Policy. (with Florian Justwan)

-Forthcoming.
+2017.
 “Generalized Social Trust and International Dispute Settlement.”
 International Interactions. (with Florian Justwan)

 2017.
 “Classroom Convention: Teaching Constitutional Design Through Simulation.”
 Social Studies Research and Practice. (with Florian Justwan)